 Ask your child:

-- Have you ever been a target of bullying?
-If yes, have you told anyone?
-Is it still occurring?
+- If they have ever been a target of bullying.
+If yes, ask about whether they told anyone, and if it is still occurring.

-- Would you feel comfortable coming to me if you were bullied or if you witnessed bullying?
-If not, who would you go to?
+- If they would feel comfortable coming to you if bullied or were a witness to bullying.
+If not, who would they go to?

-- Do you know what to do if you witness someone being a target of bullying, exhibiting bullying behavior, or making online threats?
+- If they know what to do if they witness someone being a target of bullying, exhibiting bullying behavior, or making online threats.

-- Have you ever witnessed cyberbullying?
-What did you do?
-How did you feel?
-What would you do if you were a target?
+- If they have ever witnessed cyberbullying.
+What did they do?
+How did they feel?
+What would they do if they were a target?

-- Have you ever engaged in bullying or cyberbullying?
+- If they have ever engaged in bullying or cyberbullying.

-- Do you know how to anonymously report?
+- If they know how to anonymously report?

-- How would you intervene and be an “upstander”?
+- If they know how to intervene and be an “upstander”?